Kelso

 Health performance in Kelso is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Kelso faces significant health challenges with a higher prevalence of common conditions compared to averages.
-Older age cohorts experience these issues to an even greater extent.
-Private health cover is relatively low at approximately 49% of Kelso's total population (~5,503 people), compared to Rest of Qld's 53.3% and the national average of 55.3%.
+Kelso faces significant health challenges, with a higher prevalence of common health conditions compared to average, particularly among older age groups.
+Private health cover stands at approximately 49%, covering about 5,501 people, which is lower than both the Rest of Qld's 53.3% and the national average of 55.3%.
+Mental health issues affect 11.1% of residents, while arthritis impacts 8.8%.

 Frequently Asked Questions - Health